jasmintkhan/java-todo-list/README.md

 ### Java Version
 - **Prerequisites:** Ensure Java is installed on your system.
-- **Running the Application:** Navigate to the `src` directory of the Java version and compile the code using `javac FileName.java`, then run it using `java FileName`.
+- **Running the Application:** Navigate to the `src` directory of the Java version and compile the code using `javac todolist/*.java`, then run it using `java todolist.TodoTaskApp`.

 ### Spring Boot Version
 - **Prerequisites:** Ensure Java and Maven are installed on your system.
 - **Running the Application:** Navigate to the root of the Spring Boot version and run `mvn spring-boot:run`.
 The application will start, and you can access it via `http://localhost:8080` in your web browser.
+- **Note:** The Spring Boot version is currently a work in progress, so some features may not be fully functional yet.

 ## Usage
 - **Java Version:** The console-based application will guide you through the available commands once started.